yiisoft/validator/docs/guide/ru/customizing-error-messages.md

 new Length(
     min: 4,
     max: 10,
-    lessThanMinMessage: 'The {attribute} is too short.',
+    lessThanMinMessage: 'The {property} is too short.',
-    greaterThanMaxMessage: 'The {attribute} is too long.',
+    greaterThanMaxMessage: 'The {property} is too long.',
 );
 ```